srikanthNDM/Similar-Web-Scraper/README.md

 Usage: load urls in "domain.com" format without any quotes. paste proxies, dont use public proxies.
 They wont work.
 Click start.

+Helpful is guest posting automation!
+If you are trying this follow me: https://twitter.com/SrikanthNDM